Energy in Laos: Hydropower

 In 2010, Laos petitioned the Mekong River Commission (MRC) to approve their proposal for 11 new dams.
-This move resulted from the government's intention to become the "battery of Southeast Asia", as Laos currently exports an estimated two-thirds of its hydropower.
+This move resulted from the government's intention to become the "battery of Southeast Asia", as Laos exports an estimated two-thirds of its hydropower.
 This goal can be attributed to the geographical region of Laos being situated in the lower Mekong Basin (LMB), which includes a 35% of Mekong's total inflows.
 According to the Strategic Environmental Assessment (SEA) of the MRC, if the proposed dams are built, they will generate 15,000 MW of power, which is projected to fill 8% of the regional demand by 2025.
-Additionally, the SEA reports hydropower in Laos can result in a gross income of $3.8 billion per year.
+The SEA reports hydropower in Laos can result in a gross income of $3.8 billion per year.
 With the SEA research, the Lao government's decision to develop hydropower plants is explained by its economic benefit.
 The Lao Government has ongoing plans for 50+ new hydropower plants for electricity export.
-However, hydropower development may have large environmental and social consequences beyond national borders.
+Hydropower development may have environmental and social consequences beyond national borders.
 Non-governmental organizations such as International Rivers has raised concerns over these developments in the Mekong.

-Hydropower has brought in significant foreign exchange reserves to Lao.
+Hydropower has brought in foreign exchange reserves to Laos.
 Thailand has benefited from importing Lao hydropower to develop its poorer areas, especially in Thailand's northeast.